Daintree Travel Hints And Visitor Information

 - Mains Power and and the cleanest water supply in Queensland

-- Red Mill House in Daintree has WiFi via Telstra's mobile broardband network which we offer free of charge to our guests.
-We do ask that our guests respect the fact that we have a meagre data allowance.
+- Red Mill House in Daintree offers free WiFi via Telstra's Mobile Broardband Network.
+We do ask that our guests respect the fact that we have a meagre 15GB/month data allowance and restrict usage to basic internet and Email functions.
+We eagerly await to be connected to the NBN (fibre-optic cable) system.

 Red Mill House is making a concerted effort to reduce the use of resources and creation of waste, and encourage all visitors to the beautiful Daintree area to do the same.